markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

  in Section 4 you will learn how to write production code to deploy a machine learning model.

-For data scientists this mean how to transform your Jupyter notebooks into production ready code go that is testable tractable and reproducible.

-You will learn the different ways available unused in the industry.
+For data scientists this mean how to transform your Jupyter notebooks into production ready code.
+Code that is testable, tractable, and reproducible.
+You will learn the different ways available and used in the industry.

-You will learn how to code and deploy mothers using procedural programming or object oriented programming

-creating a custom pipeline for your business and also how to write code utilizing object oriented programming
+You will learn how to code and deploy mothers using procedural programming or object oriented programming creating a custom pipeline for your business and also how to write code utilizing object oriented programming and liberating the power of a third party pipeline.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMjY3ODg0MCwtNTc3MTMyMTU5XX0=
+eyJoaXN0b3J5IjpbNTM0NjgxMDA2LC01NzcxMzIxNTldfQ==
 -->